 All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
-Our school recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
+Our school recognises that a child missing education is a potential indicator of abuse or neglect and we follow the procedures for unauthorised absence and for children missing education.
 It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible.

 Parents should always inform us of the reason for any absence.
-Where contact is not made, a referral may be made to another appropriate agency (Missing Education and Child Employment Service, Social Care or Police).
-Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.
+Where contact is not made, a referral may be made to another appropriate agency (Children missing education (CME) Team (SCC), Social Care or Police).